 Executive Vice President, Missiles and Fire ControlScott Greene is executive vice president of Missiles and Fire Control (MFC) for Lockheed Martin Corporation.
 MFC is a $10 billion enterprise that employs 19,000 people.
 MFC develops, manufactures and supports advanced combat, missile, rocket and energy systems and provides technical services and logistics support for military customers that include the U.S. Army, Navy, Air Force, Marine Corps, Special Operations Forces and allied nations.
 Commercial programs include products and services for the global civil nuclear power industry, microgrids, renewable energy solutions and energy storage.
 View Full Bio

 Executive Vice President, Rotary and Mission Systems

-Stephanie C. Hill is the senior vice president of Enterprise Business Transformation at Lockheed Martin.
-Ms. Hill is responsible for developing strategies and implementing integrated, cross-functional solutions that transform operations through technology, culture, and processes to deliver business-based outcomes.View Full Bio
+Yvonne O. Hodge is the Senior Vice President of Enterprise Business Transformation at Lockheed Martin.
+Hodge is responsible for developing strategies and implementing integrated, cross-functional solutions that transform operations through technology, culture, and processes to deliver business-based outcomes.View Full Bio

 Senior Vice President, General Counsel and Corporate Secretary